unkokaeru/bilbois/content/Organised/Applications/CVs/Placement CV.md

 ## Projects

 - **Blankslate**: Starts any Python project with best practices, including a CI pipeline that performs code linting, tests, automatically generates documentation, and builds installable projects with Poetry.
 Used in all of my projects.
-  *Technologies used: GitHub Actions, [Cookiecutter](https://github.com/cookiecutter/cookiecutter), Python, Bash*
+  *Technologies used: GitHub Actions, [Cookiecutter](https://github.com/cookiecutter/cookiecutter), Python, Bash*.
 - **QR Code Generator**: Developed to learn QR code mechanics; innovated to generate QR codes with patterns matching images.
   *Technologies used: GitHub, Python.*
 - **Note and Flashcard Generator**: Generates complete notes, flashcards, and practice questions for any mathematical topic; expanded for tutoring students.